swipswaps/smartcontract-lottery/README.md

 2. Your subscription should be funded with LINK
 3. Deploy your contract with you subscription ID imported

-In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `5` section.)
+In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using.
+If you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `5` section.

 Run: